Florida's Nightly Frog Chorus

 As

-the summer rains return in May, the amphibian
+the summer rains return each May, the amphibian

 chorus in the swamps and lowlands increases to its loudest pitch